 Real Betis play at the 60,720 seater Estadio Benito Villamarín in Seville which is one of the most passionate places to watch La Liga football in Spain.
 The stadium had been renamed Estadio Manuel Ruiz de Lopera in 1997 after the then-president of the club.
 However, in 2010 the Betis fans voted to again name the stadium Benito Villamarín in honour of the president who served the club from 1955 to 1965.

 Getting There: Estadio Benito Villamarín lies on Avenida la Palmera, approximately 3km south of the historic centre of Seville, about 3 kilometres from the historic city centre.
 It’s a pleasant walk to get there which takes about 45 minutes from the centre.
 Buses #1 and 34 from the main Prado Bus Station run to the stadium.
 Other lines including #2, #6 and #37 stop near the stadium.
-To travel in style you can take a horse and carriage from outside the cathedral to get there.
 Of course there are plenty taxis to take you to the stadium.

 Real Betis Stadium Tour